Hagia Sophia: Wisdom of God

 A City of Churches Crowned with Gold

 In its day, Saint Sophia in Kyiv was a spectacle of golden domes, dominating all other churches.
-It was rumoured to be more grand than its namesake in Constantinople; it was said to be both larger and packed with more treasures.
+It was rumored to be more grand than its namesake in Constantinople; it was said to be both larger and packed with more treasures.

 Kyiv, known as the “Mother of all cities of Rus'”, was a place where legend merged with reality.
 When Saint Sophia was built, it marked a time of prosperity for the Kyivan-Rus’ state; a time when it established and maintained close trading and diplomatic contacts with the countries of the Orient and the West.
 Many European Kings considered it an honour to establish matrimonial ties with the families of the Grand Prince of Kyiv.
-Rumours of the city’s wealth and beauty as well as the high state of the arts reached many countries of the world.
-Today as one crosses the threshhold, the bustle of the present remains, while centuries recede.
+Rumors of the city’s wealth and beauty as well as the high state of the arts reached many countries of the world.
+Today as one crosses the threshold, the bustle of the present remains, while centuries recede.